 - How to Safeguard Kids From Warts

 Warts are common in children.
-Forget the folklore, which suggests that warts are caused if you have touched toads or frogs.
-Read on for some information about these common eruptions which will make it easy for you to handle them if you notice them on your child’s skin.
+People often relate it to the folklore that suggests that warts are caused if you have touched toads or frogs.
+But, that is not the case.
+Read on for some information about these common eruptions and how to deal with them if you notice them on your child’s skin.

 Video: How to Deal With Warts In Children?